MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/work-folders-overview.md

 ---
 ms.assetid: c91c7196-ee0d-4856-8cfb-4c38494ccf1f
 title: Work Folders overview
-ms.topic: article
+ms.topic: conceptual
 author: JasonGerend
 manager: femila
 ms.author: jgerend
-ms.date: 03/21/2023
+ms.date: 03/22/2023
-description: Learn how Work Folders provides a consistent way for users to access work files from PCs and devices.
+description: Learn how Work Folders provides a consistent way for users to access work files from PCs and devices in Windows.
 ---

 # Work Folders overview

->Applies to: Windows 10, Windows Server 2022, Windows Server 2019, Windows Server 2016
+>**Applies To:** Windows 11, Windows 10, Windows Server 2022, Windows Server 2019, Windows Server 2016

-Work Folders is Windows Server role service for file servers.
+Work Folders is a Windows Server role service for file servers.
 Work Folders provides a consistent way for users to access their work files from their PCs and devices.
-For older versions, see [Install other versions of Work Folders](#install-other-versions-of-work-folders).
+For older versions, see [Other versions of Work Folders](#other-versions-of-work-folders).

-## Role description

  With Work Folders, users can store and access work files on personal computers and devices, often referred to as bring-your-own device (BYOD), in addition to corporate PCs.
 Users gain a convenient location to store work files, and they can access those files from anywhere.
 Organizations use Work Folders to help maintain control over corporate data.
-They can store files on centrally-managed file servers and define user device policies such as encryption and lock-screen passwords.
+They can store files on centrally managed file servers and define user device policies such as encryption and lock-screen passwords.

  You can deploy Work Folders with existing deployments of Folder Redirection, Offline Files, and home folders.
 Work Folders stores user files in a folder on the server called a *sync share*.
 You can specify a folder that already contains user data, which enables you to adopt Work Folders without migrating servers and data or immediately phasing out your existing solution.

-## Practical applications
+## Common Uses

  Administrators can use Work Folders to provide users with access to their work files while keeping centralized storage and control over the organization's data.
 Work Folders can also accomplish these specific applications: